Tokyo trading stops over system failure, China on holiday | Federal News Network

 Other recent worries include rising tensions between the United States and China, as well as the uncertainties swirling around the upcoming U.S. elections.

-On Wednesday, the S&P 500 careened between a gain of 0.1% and 1.7% for a total spread of 1.6 percentage points.
-That was typical for the month, marking the median for September.
-It’s also twice as wide as the median over the last 10 years, 0.8 percentage points.

-The tumult has come as the economy’s strong rebound earlier this year following the easing-up of lockdowns has slowed.
-The number of layoffs has remained stubbornly high.
+Despite the rebound in the economy, the number of layoffs has remained stubbornly high.
 A report from payroll processor ADP on Wednesday said hiring by private employers accelerated this month, with 749,000 jobs added versus economists’ expectations for 605,000.

 That raises hopes for the federal government’s more comprehensive jobs report, which arrives on Friday.
-For that, economists had been expecting to see hiring slowed to 850,000 from 1.4 million in August.
+Economists expecting to see hiring slowed to 850,000 from 1.4 million in August.

-This month’s jobs report will take on even more importance than usual because it will be the final one released before Election Day in November.
+This month’s jobs report will take on even more importance than usual as it is the last one to be released before Election Day in November.

 Tuesday night’s debate between President Donald Trump and the Democratic nominee, Joe Biden, was the first of this election season, and it amplified some of the market’s concerns.
 Trump said it may take months to learn the election’s results, and such a long period of uncertainty could make an already shaky market even more volatile.

-In energy trading, benchmark U.S. crude lost 24 cents to $39.98 a barrel.
+In energy trading, benchmark U.S. crude lost 2 cents to $40.20 a barrel in electronic trading on the New York Mercantile Exchange.
 Brent crude, the international standard, fell 8 cents to $40.95 a barrel.

 AP Business Writers Stan Choe and Damian J. Troise contributed.